The Devil (1972 film)

-Diabeł (English: The Devil) is a 1972 Polish historical film with elements of horror written and directed by Andrzej Żuławski.
-Released in 1972, it was banned by the Communist government in Poland.
+Diabeł (English: The Devil) is a 1972 Polish historical horror written and directed by Andrzej Żuławski.
+Released in 1972, it was banned by the Communist government in Poland until 1987.

 Plot

-The movie opens in the midst of the Prussian invasion of Poland in the 1790s.
+The movie opens immediately after the Second Partition of Poland in 1793, with the entry of Prussian troops into Greater Poland.
 A Stranger clad in black (Wojciech Pszoniak) enters a prison where Jakub (Leszek Teleszyński) is being held on charges that he tried to assassinate the king as part of a conspiracy.
-The Stranger frees Jakub in the midst of a riot, tells him to return home, and sends a white-clad nun named Zakonnica (Monika Niemczyk) to accompany Jakub.
-Zakonnica appears to be a representation of goodness/God and the Stranger a representation of evil/the Devil.
-Through most of the movie, Zakonnica remains in a state of stunned horror at the things she and Jakub witness.
+The Stranger frees Jakub in the midst of a riot, tells him to return home, and sends a white-clad nun (Monika Niemczyk) to accompany Jakub.
+The Nun appears to be a representation of goodness/God and the Stranger a representation of evil/the Devil.
+Through most of the movie, the Nun remains in a state of stunned horror at the things she and Jakub witness.